Elands River (North West): Course

 The Elands River originates west of Koster, North West Province, flowing northwards across Swartruggens into the Lindleyspoort Dam.
-A few kilometers downstream from the dam wall it bends eastwards east of Silwerkrans and goes meandering in an ENE direction across the veld for many miles.
+A few kilometers downstream from the dam wall it bends eastwards east of Silwerkrans and goes meandering in an ENE direction across the veld for many kilometres.
 Further east it flows right south of the Pilanesberg, barely 1.5 km from the outer perimeter of the ancient crater formation.

 The Elands continues flowing eastward to the Vaalkop Dam.
 Finally, about 5 km downstream, it joins the Crocodile River's left bank.

-Its main tributaries are the Koster River, Selons River and Hex River (Matshukubjana), the latter joining its right bank at the Vaalkop Reservoir.
+Its main tributaries are the Koster River, Selons River and Hex River, the latter joining its right bank at the Vaalkop Reservoir.

 There is much platinum mining, including its related elements palladium, rhodium, ruthenium, iridium and osmium, in the Elands River basin, as well as the gold, nickel and copper present in the ores.
 The only major city in the area is Rustenburg.
 Sun City is located between the Elands River and the Pilanesberg mountain.